halftone72/bigcrate/host setup/PopOS v2.md

 # Pop!_OS 20.04 v2.0

-###BTRFS drive setup
+### BTRFS drive setup

 1. Boot into the Pop OS live image and open your terminal **NOTE:** Choose EFI option from flash drive
 2. Create your partitions.
 I used:
-	- 512MiB fat32 for the boot partition
+	* 512MiB fat32 for the boot partition
-	- 64GiB swap partition
+	* 64GiB swap partition
-	- the rest of the disk was a btrfs partition
+	* the rest of the disk was a btrfs partition
 3. Install Pop!_OS using the graphical installer
 4. At the install type step, choose Custom (Advanced)
-	- Click on the first partition (set up as boot in your partition manager) and select Use Partition, select Format, select fat32, and the filesystem will be /boot/efi **NOTE:** doesn't want to keep the boot partition as FAT32 but reformat to ext4.
-Trying without formatting.
+	* Click on the first partition (set up as boot in your partition manager) and select Use Partition, select Format, select fat32, and the filesystem will be /boot/efi **NOTE:** If you see /boot or will only allow ext4 format, you need to boot using EFI option in step 1.
-	- Click on the second partition (set up as swap in your partition manager), select Use Partition, use as Swap
+	* Click on the second partition (set up as swap in your partition manager), select Use Partition, use as Swap
-	- Click on your btrfs partition, select Use Partition, select Format, select btrfs, and / as the filesystem
-	- Make sure all of your partitions have a black checkmark icon on them
+	* Click on your btrfs partition, select Use Partition, select Format, select btrfs, and / as the filesystem.
+Make sure all of your partitions have a black checkmark icon on them
 5. Click Erase and Install
 6. When install finishes, DO NOT click Restart Device.
 Instead go to your trusty terminal to continue post-install steps
 7. make sure you are **root**